Jananisaveetha10/EXP-4/README.md

 # EXP-4
 EXP.
 NO. 4.
 HALFWAVE  AND FULL WAVE  RECTIFIERS

+NAME : JANANI S

+REGISTER NO :212224040127

 AIM: To study the characteristics of half wave, full wave and bridge rectifier with and without filter and calculate the ripple factor, rectification efficiency and % regulation.